Talcum Powder Lawsuit Attorneys

 Types of Talcum Powder Cases We Handle

-According to the American Cancer Society, the Cosmetic, Toiletry, and Fragrances Association (CTFA), the trade association representing the industry, voluntary issued guidelines recommending that all talc used in cosmetic products be free from detectable amounts of asbestos.
+According to the American Cancer Society, the Cosmetic, Toiletry, and Fragrances Association (CTFA), the trade association representing the industry, and voluntary issued guidelines recommending that all talc used in cosmetic products be free from detectable amounts of asbestos.

 Raw talc contains asbestos, a known carcinogen.
 Cosmetic talc is usually refined to remove impurities, but there is no federal oversight of such processes.